fossabot/Community-Guidelines/MISSION-AND-VALUES.md

+# TO BE MODIFIED TO MATCH ODBO GOVERNANCE NEEDS

 # Mission and Values

 The Open Data Kit community produces free and open-source software for collecting, managing, and using data in resource-constrained environments.